TheSherlockHomie/100DaysOfCode-log/readme.md

 **Today's Progress**:

--   Participated in MLH's Rookie Hacks Hackathon!
+-   Participating in MLH's Rookie Hacks Hackathon!
 -   It's a 3 day event till Sunday.

+---

+### Day 60: May 30, 2020, Saturday

+**Today's Progress**:

+-   Making progress in Rookie Hacks.
+-   We have our project decided and a few mockups for the UI already made